Bayandor-class corvette

 The Bayandor class comprises four Iranian patrol frigates originally built for the US Navy as the PF-103 class.
+It was named after Gholamali Bayandor.
 Only two are currently in service.
 Two were sunk in 1980 by Iraqi Exocet ASM and aerial bombs.

-These corvettes were built in Texas under the MAP (Mutual Assistance Programme), wherein ships were built from US Navy funding and transferred immediately upon completion to allied navies.
+These corvettes were built in Texas under the MAP (Mutual Assistance Program), wherein ships were built from US Navy funding and transferred immediately upon completion to allied navies.
 Two half-sisters serve in the Royal Thai navy.

 As delivered, they were equipped with depth charge racks and Mk6 K-Guns aft; and a Mk10 Hedgehog forward.
 These were removed during the Iran-Iraq War.
 A ZU-23 anti-aircraft gun was added in 1982; this in turn was replaced by an Oerlikon 20 mm gun in 1990.